The Tragic Wounding of Ontario’s Mining Industry

 Ontario is the key, and if, like in previous similar cases, (as stated, see the Platinex, Solid Gold Resources and the Frontenac Ventures cases described in my book, There Is No Difference), despite having really good facts and equities on their side, like here, despite having substantial law on their side, as here, and despite exemplary conduct on the part of the mining company, as here, they fail to stand behind and defend their grant of the Quaternary exploration permit and strongly defend this case, and if they act weakly, neutrally and passively as before, then Quaternary and Hardrock will get left to twist, twist slowly in the wind, and their interests will be sacrificed, as happened to Platinex, Solid Gold Resources and Frontenac Ventures.

 In these “consult and accommodate” situations, the Indigenous group has no downside for being unreasonable.
 That’s why they could so easily and rudely ignore Mr. Malouf’s messages and entreaties to meet and engage.
+That why, sadly, they felt and continue to feel quite free to treat him with such unkindness.
 They have no skin in the game and thus no reason to come to any bargaining table, to compromise, or to negotiate in good faith generally.
 They can hold out forever.
 Their transfer payments and other benefits come in from Ottawa and Queens Park regardless.
 No matter what happens their lives go on as usual.
 This is why, despite their claims so often being legally weak, as here, their bargaining position is disproportionately strong.

 The mining company on the other hand has bank loans, investors, mouths to feed, deadlines and commitments.
 It’s a lonely, alone, sitting duck.
 Delay too often causes their backers to back off and their investment window to close.
 Mr. Malouf is 74 years old and in not the greatest health.
 If this injunction is granted he could die before seeing his life’s work and dreams bear any fruit.
 It’s an unfair contest played out on a tilted playing field.
 Small companies like Mr. Malouf’s usually have to either capitulate and get the best danegeld (extortion) deal they can get, or else abandon their project and perhaps try to get Ontario to compensate them, which has happened in the past.
 (See the Platinex and God’s Lake Resources examples discussed in There Is No Difference.)